bearkerb/tp/docs/UserGuide.md

 - If you may need a record of the job later, consider [marking it as completed](#3-2-7-marking-job-as-completed-mark) instead of deleting it.

 #### 3.2.3 Editing a Job: `ejob`
-Edits a maintenance job from the application.
+Edits a maintenance job in the application.

 Format: `ejob JOB_NUMBER d/DESCRIPTION`